JBAgent/Test1/README.md

    - Check the request format in test-client.js for examples

 3. **Graph API Errors**
-   - "Unrecognized query argument: consistencyLevel" - This indicates the endpoint doesn't support the consistencyLevel parameter.
-The parameter is now off by default, but if you're explicitly enabling it with `useConsistencyLevel: true`, don't use it with this endpoint.
+   - "Unrecognized query argument: consistencyLevel" - This error indicates that your Graph API configuration doesn't support this parameter.
+We've removed it from all examples and default behavior.
-   - Check permissions in Azure AD
+   - Check permissions in Azure AD - make sure your application has the correct scopes granted
    - Verify request format and parameters
    - Look for rate limiting issues